 Caring for the Senior Cat

-There are now more pet cats than dogs in the North America.
-Improved nutrition, prevention of infectious disease and advances in veterinary medical care have resulted in pets living longer and healthier lives.
-In North America, over the last ten years there has been a 15% increase in cats over ten years of age and the proportion of the feline population aged fifteen years or older has increased from 5% to 14%.
+There are now more pet cats than dogs in North America.
+Improved nutrition, prevention of infectious diseases, and advances in veterinary medical care have resulted in pets living longer and healthier lives.
+In North America, over the last ten years, there has been a 15% increase in cats over ten years of age and the proportion of the feline population aged fifteen years or older has increased from 5% to 14%.
 It’s a great time to be a cat!

-Why should we treat old cats differently to young cats?
+Why should we treat old cats differently than young cats?